 Tailgate Prop and Lock

-Combined with a padlock on the cage doors, it allows added ventilation with good security.
+kit, combined with a padlock on the cage doors, it allows added ventilation with good

-It enables the tailgate to be locked open and help prevent the cage doors being unlatched.
+security.
+It enables the tailgate to be locked open and help prevent the cage doors being

-The hooked end may require some adjustment to account for different style tailgate locks.
+unlatched.
+The hooked end may require adjustment to account for different style

 Brush and Comb